206Dorian/Get-These-Cookies/README.md

 ## Description: The new tw*tter

-A new social media app designed for tht inevitable downfall of twitter.
+A new social media app designed for the inevitable downfall of twitter.
+Get these cookies baby!

 Usage:
 https://github.com/206Dorian/Get-These-Cookies